 An essential part of being a participant on the CPS programme is the successfully completion of registration.
-Members of staff who are interested in CPS programme should log in e-Bridge with your university account and password to apply for the programme through the online application process.
-Then Academic Enhancement Centre will you to complete the application
+If you are interested in the CPS programme as a member of staff, you should log into e-Bridge with your university account and password to apply for the programme through the online application process.
+The Academic Enhancement Centre will then assist in completing the application process should you encounter any difficulty.
+The E-Bridge system is the web-based student information system of XJTLU, which is available for students and staff to access and perform a variety of tasks.
+Should there be any problems with your e-Bridge account or e-Bridge functions, please contact Student Records and Systems Team at SRST@xitlu.edu.cn for help.